 Kopp’s is very much a burger joint, although the burgers and the custard are by no means mutually exclusive experiences.
 The burger at first glance looks like nothing more than your classic diner double adorned with the requisite vegetation, but upon further review has that magical alchemy of melty cheese, glutenous bun and perfectly seasoned patties that only the greats possess.
 Yeah, I still had some custard, but the burger was satisfying enough that I could have done without it.
 But, c’mon, custard!

 Served up in a tiny little dive bar in Seattle’s South Park neighborhood across the Duwamish, Emerald City’s finest burger is a thing of charred, simplistic beauty, a humble little number that at first looks, in size and construction, like a standard fast-food burger.
 But with the first bite, you’ll notice the magical alchemy achieved between the slightly crispy edges, the raw onions, special sauce, buttery bun, and bright-yellow American cheese.
 On the second bite, the juiciness of the center kicks it into overdrive.
 The next three-to-four bites might be a blur.
-And suddenly, you find yourself in a dark, busy bar with an empty beer, a greasy plate, and anticipation for when the next one will arrive.
-And then the next.
+And suddenly, you find yourself in a dark, busy bar with an empty beer, a greasy plate, and a satisfied appetite.

 Named Chicago’s best burger pretty much everywhere that matters, this upscale West Loop spot’s once-mythical Dirty Burg can now be yours whenever you please.
-The thick and juicy OG comes loaded with pickles, two slices of American cheese, and saucy onion-infused mayonnaise on a sesame seed while the Dirty Diane Burg steps it up a notch with maitake mushrooms, capers, black pepper, and a douse of Cognac for good measure.
+The thick and juicy OG comes loaded with pickles, two slices of American cheese, and saucy onion-infused mayonnaise on a sesame seed while the Classic Cheeseburger is a smash patty topped with onion gastrique, their special sauce, all on a potato bun…oh, and frites for good measure.

 The OG of the Jucy Lucy scene, the place that started it all, the master of the craft.
 The burgers take a long time to cook, and then when you get them, you’re told to wait, lest you burn your tongue off your face.
 But when you do wait just the right amount, the burger, with its roughly griddled exterior, soft roll that gets steamed by the heat, lightly griddled diced onions, and one dill pickle somewhere in the middle offers up three of the most satisfying Jucy Lucy burger bites in Minneapolis—so, really, the entire country.
 The move is to order one Lucy and a regular cheeseburger on the side.